owaisnaim/Todo-App-Spring/README.md

 # Todo-App-Spring
-Todo App using Spring Framework with H2 Database
+Todo App using Spring Framework with H2 Database.